 - Encouraging and helping their mothers to find permanent jobs suitable to their qualifications so to become financially independent.

-The project is supported by the Association pro Terra Sancta that is promoting the fundraising campaign and will manage the project implementation.
+The project a name and a future is supported by the Association pro Terra Sancta that is promoting the fundraising campaign and will manage the project implementation.